Kentucky county clerk defies judge over gay marriage

 “Upon asking a deputy clerk for a marriage license application, Ms. Roberts and I were informed that the Rowan County Clerk’s office will not issue any marriage licenses,” Miller said in the filing.

-An attorney for David Moore and David Ermold said the two men tried but failed to get a marriage license on Thursday, while the Louisville Courier-Journal said James Yates and Will Smith also were unsuccessful.
-Yates and Smith could not be reached for comment.
+The Lexington Herald-Leader reported David Moore and David Ermold tried but failed to get a marriage license on Thursday, while the Louisville Courier-Journal said James Yates and Will Smith also were unsuccessful.
+None of the men could immediately be reached to comment.

 Kentucky is not alone in facing unresolved issues related to gay marriage since the Supreme Court’s ruling.